Tony McMichael: Scholarly contributions

 McMichael coined the term the 'Healthy Worker Effect' (later extended by others to similar phenomena such as the 'Healthy Migrant effect'), a statistical fiction that tended to overestimate the good health of populations working in noxious industries.
 His study established a link between benzene exposure and leukemia among tyre builders.

 While working in South Australia, he uncovered a link between lead pollution and impaired childhood neurocognitive development around an industrial plant in Port Pirie.
 His work, and two other studies, were instrumental in the phasing out of lead in more than 100 countries.
 Increasingly interested in underlying causes of illness, he exposed the effects of passive smoking, and also the effects of UV radiation in creating lower rates of multiple sclerosis, which has a higher incidence in populations towards the poles.
 UV exposure lessens immune system activity, including misdirected "autoimmune" attacks on the body tissues.

 In later years, and particularly after returning to Australia in 2001, he worked on the health effects of climate change.
-He had always been influenced by ideas of anthropogenic crises, first population growth and latterly of general planetary overload.
+He had always been influenced by ideas of anthropogenic crises, first population growth, and latterly of general planetary overload.
 He argued that a warming world would have significant negative effects on human health.
 He said "Climate change is not just about disruptions to the local economy or loss of jobs or loss of iconic species.
-It's actually about weakening the foundations the life support systems that we depend on as a human species."
+It's actually about weakening the foundations of the life support systems that we depend on as a human species."
 His team showed that tens of thousands of people were dying each year from climate-induced flooding, malnutrition, and infectious diseases.